 - support you to decide what to do after you leave the programme of learning

 - provide Information, Advice and Guidance and to promote further learning opportunities

 - register learners for accredited qualifications and non-accredited courses

-- enable the Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE) to issue you with a Unique Learner Number (ULN) and to create your Personal Learning Record, as part of the functions of the DfE
+- the information you supply is used by the Education and Skills Funding Agency (ESFA), an executive agency of the Department for Education (DfE), to issue you with a Unique Learner Number (ULN) and to create your Personal Learning Record, as part of the functions of the DfE

 - process your enrolment and notify you of your enrolment status

 - evaluate and quality assure the services we provide.